De ponte History, Family Crest & Coats of Arms

 The surname De ponte was first found in Emilia-Romagna.
 Although this name arose independently in various parts of Italy, the first recorded instances of the name found are of the Ponte di Venezi family, ennobled in 1297, who are said to be originally of Ferrara.
 There are more than fourteen municipalities and parishes found in Italy today.

-Important Dates for the De ponte family
+Early History of the De ponte family

 This web page shows only a small excerpt of our De ponte research.
 Another 204 words (15 lines of text) covering the years 1440, 1442, 1560, 1693, 1385, 1438, 1462, 1535, 1534, 1535, 1512, 1595, 1418, 1495, 1560 and 1622 are included under the topic Early De ponte History in all our PDF Extended History products and printed products wherever possible.